Itsubeshitonimle/Isaiah-Beshitonimle-Itsu/README.md

 🧠 What I Do
 - Analyze data using SQL & Python
 - Build interactive dashboards and reports using Power BI
-- Develop robust backend applications andn APIs
+- Develop robust backend applications and APIs
 - Design and manage databases for efficient data storage and retrieval.

 ## 🔭 What I'm Currently Working On